reimagined/resolve/docs/frontend.md

 #### Fix URLs

 Use the following HOCs to automatically fix URLs passed to a component as props.
-The resulting URLs take into account the backend structure.
+The resulting URLs take the backend structure into account.

 - **connectRootBasedUrls** - Fixes server routs:
   ```js